buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![ALT](images/ch2/downloadables.png)

-**CAPTION: If all goes according to plan – in terms of licensing my teaching materials to Adobe (materials which are beyond the scope of the book’s Statement of Work) – I’ll be including downloadable XD artboards for every chapter.
+**CAPTION: If all goes according to plan – in terms of licensing my teaching materials to Adobe (materials which are beyond the scope of the book’s original Statement of Work) – I’ll be including downloadable XD artboards for every chapter.
 If you think supporting files would be helpful, [drop me a line](mailto:christopher@mrmurphy.com) to help me persuade them that this is a good idea!**

 I’ve designed all of the XD artboards myself (except the swipe files, where I reference others’ work with accompanying analysis). **You’re free to use the content of the XD artboards to assist your learning, however, I retain the copyright.**